-If any target server requires a smart card for authentication, then mount a smart card reader onto it.
+If any target server requires a smart card for authentication, you can mount a smart card reader onto it.

-If other virtual devices than the card reader are also required, it is strongly recommended to connect them prior to the card reader.
-Otherwise, a USB reconfiguration is triggered, forcing a user logout of the target's operating system, which requires the user to log in again.
+If additional virtual devices are also required, it is strongly recommended to connect them prior to the card reader.
+Otherwise, a USB reconfiguration is triggered, which requires the user to log in again.